 CROPS, LIVESTOCK AND LIVESTOCK PRODUCTS

-Includes, but is not limited to the following:

-[Added 12-2-2004 by L.L.
-No. 7-2004]

-A. Field crops, including corn, wheat, oats, rye, barely, hay, potatoes and dry beans.

-B. Fruits, including apples, peaches, grapes, cherries and berries.

-C. Vegetables, including tomatoes, snap beans, cabbage, carrots, beets and onions.

-D. Horticultural specialties, including nursery stock, ornamental shrubs, ornamental trees and flowers.

-E. Livestock and livestock products, including cattle, sheep, hogs, goats, horses, poultry, farmed deer, farmed buffalo, fur-bearing animals, milk, eggs and furs.

-F. Maple sap.

-G. Christmas trees derived from a managed Christmas tree operation whether dug for transplanting or cut from the stump.

-H. Aquaculture products, including fish, fish products, water plants and shellfish.

-I. Woody biomass, which means short rotation woody crops raised for bio-energy, and shall not include farm woodland.

-DISTURBANCE
+Products as defined in Section § 301 of New York State Agriculture and Markets Law DISTURBANCE

-The removal of vegetation, any and all excavation (including but not limited to the use of motorized machinery on soil), grading, filling, removal of soil or rock, demolition of existing structures, access created for construction purposes, drilling, trenching, benching, terracing, backfilling, storm and erosion control work, embankment stabilization, installation or construction of catch basins, culvert piping, swales, ditches, rip rap, construction entrances, driveways (including shared), retaining walls or improvements of a similar nature, utility work, placing or filling soil on top of the natural vegetative cover and the conditions resulting from any of such activities.
+The removal of vegetation, any and all excavation (including but not limited to the use of motorized machinery on soil), grading, grubbing, excavation, stockpiling, filling, removal of soil or rock, demolition of existing structures, access created for construction purposes, drilling, trenching, benching, terracing, backfilling, storm and erosion control work, embankment stabilization, installation or construction of catch basins, culvert piping, swales, ditches, rip rap, construction entrances, driveways (including shared), retaining walls or improvements of a similar nature, utility work, placing or filling soil on top of the natural vegetative cover and the conditions resulting from any of such activities.
+Land disturbance does not include routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of a facility or Agricultural Use

 [Added 3-20-2017 by L.L.
 No. 6-2017]